neuronflicker/CTF/UCF/RE_OrderMatters/README.md

     local_c = local_c + 1;
   }
 ```
-This section of code seems to convert the numbers entered by the user into an array of `int`.
+This section of code seems to convert the numbers entered by the user into an array of `int` values.
 In the Ghidra decompile, the 'array' is shown as a series of 8-byte variables and a 4-byte variable:
 ```c
   undefined8 local_78;
   undefined8 local_70;